 New Twitter tools such as buttons, counters, and widgets are always being created, and you can find more resources and tools for Twitter on sites such as Twidget.
 Many professional bloggers contribute to this site in order to help each other get the most out of their networks.

 By the end of 2010, MySpace had fallen in popularity immensely, and in 2011 it was sold by Rupert Murdoch for $35 million (at a loss of over a billion).
 While the site itself has an uncertain future, there have been hundreds of widgets created to let people customize and share photos, music, and more.

 One difference between MySpace widgets and the rest, though, is that many of these are designed to go right onto your MySpace page.
-Just to have some fun, you can use the widgets at clubdud to create silly "celebrified" picture mashups using any pictures you like.
+Just to have some fun, you can use a widget like Photo Cubes to create cool picture cubes using any six pictures you like.